Zendevve/OmniInv-WoW/README.md

 ## 🎉 Recent Updates

 **Latest improvements to ZenBags:**
+- ✅ **Search Highlighting**: Non-matching items are dimmed and desaturated instead of hidden, keeping context visible
+- ✅ **Total Item Count in Tooltips**: Hover over any item to see total count across bags and bank
+- ✅ **Configurable New Item Glow**: Toggle glow on/off, ignore junk items, in Settings panel
 - ✅ **Recent Items Fixed**: Session-based tracking now works reliably - items marked as new only when actually looted in the current session, with automatic 5-minute expiry
 - ✅ **Vendor Trash Button**: Instantly sell all gray (poor quality) items at merchants with a single click
 - ✅ **Flat Dark UI Theme**: Modern, sleek interface with improved visual hierarchy and professional styling
-- ✅ **Enhanced Settings Panel**: Comprehensive configuration with improved layout and above-UI positioning
+- ✅ **Enhanced Settings Panel**: Comprehensive configuration with New Item Tracking and Tooltip sections
 - ✅ **Search Bar Auto-Clear**: Automatically clears when switching character views to prevent unintended filtering
 - ✅ **Performance Optimizations**: Refined event bucketing and object pooling for even smoother operation